 - Peristeen®- The system consists of a bag for water, a control unit for regulation of air and water, a pump for activating the balloon and pumping the water, and a pre-coated rectal catheter with a balloon.

 - Peristeen® may only be used after thorough medical assessment to evaluate precautions and exclude any contraindications.
 The stomal therapist/continence nurse teaches the parents/carer or child how to use the system.

 - The Peristeen ® system is available on the continence scheme and needs to be ordered for each individual child as requested.
 The control unit allows the younger children to participate in their own care and the older children to carry out their washout independently.

 - The amount of water used and the frequency of washout are worked out by the stomal therapist/continence nurse according to each child’s needs.
 The washout is usually performed with the child sitting on the toilet.
 The washouts may reach stool as far up as the splenic flexure, enabling a more complete emptying.

 - Increased volumes of washout are occasionally required for children that are unable to be adequately decompressed.
 Members of the treating surgical team (registrar, fellow, consultant and/or the Clinical Nurse Consultant) may use their clinical

 discretion to increase the washout volume used and the size of the catheters.

 - The Colorectal and Pelvic Reconstruction Service Clinical Nurse Consultants will assist in educating families in how to perform rectal washouts if they are required at home.

 read the disclaimer.

-The development of this nursing guideline was coordinated by Jess Smith, Butterfly Ward, and approved by the Nursing Clinical Effectiveness Committee.
-Updated April 2019.
+The revision of this nursing guideline was coordinated by Jessica Taranto, and Suzie Jackson-Fleurus, CNC, Colorectal & Pelvic Reconstruction Service (CPRS), and approved by the Nursing Clinical Effectiveness Committee.
+Updated February 2023.